 Additionally, Hebrews 1:8 declares, “But unto the Son it is said, Thy throne, O God, is forever and ever.”

+God did not raise the Messiah (who is God) to sit on David’s throne.
 Acts 2:30 refers to David’s descendants, who would sit on his throne as long as they upheld Yahweh’s covenant and commandments (see Leviticus 26:14-32, Psalms 89:3-4, 132:11-12, and 2 Samuel 7:14).

 King Solomon’s sins led to the division of the Kingdom of Israel after his death.
 Israel, known as the Kingdom of Samaria, was conquered by the Assyrians, and Judah ultimately fell to the Babylonians.

-What is written in Acts 2:24, and 2:32 is a contradiction according to John 10:19.
+What is written in Acts 2:24, and 2:32 is a contradiction according to John 10:17-18.
 And in John 2:19, the Messiah proclaimed, “Destroy this temple, and in three days I will raise it up.”

 How would the Lord God in Acts 2:36 make Jesus both Lord and Christ?
 In Acts 2:21 and 2:25, Yahweh is called “the Lord.”